akshaynaikclarivate/mcp-demo/readme.md

 Url should be the domain of the ec2

 # dummy questions that can be asked
-1. Please find the validity categories of biomarker troponin
+1.Please find the validity categories of biomarker troponin